Christmas was not created as a pagan holiday.

 The Twelve Days of Christmas and Church Tradition

 In 567 AD, the Council of Tours declared the period between December 25 and January 6 (Epiphany) as a single festive season known as Christmastide.
-This gave rise to the traditional Twelve Days of Christmas, which remain significant in many Christian liturgical traditions today.
+This gave rise to the traditional Twelve Days of Christmas, which remains significant in many Christian liturgical traditions today.

 Early Historical Evidence of Christmas